United Soccer League (1984–85): Background

 Their vision was a league that would avoid the overspending and over-expansion that had plagued both the NASL and ASL and would be more successful at building a grass roots connection between its member clubs and local supporters.
 Reasonable budgets, year round operation with an indoor season in the winter months, rosters featuring mostly American players to promote fan connection to home-grown talent, and measured expansion were a few of the cornerstones on which this new organization was to be structured.
 Almost immediately, the Detroit Express and Sharp's Fort Lauderdale group elected to join Jacksonville and Dallas in the new circuit, to be called the United Soccer League, and Dr. Burfeind agreed to be their commissioner (though he chose not to have the Stoners franchise come to the USL with him).
-In Oklahoma City, David Fraser, who had stepped in midseason to bail the Slickers out of a financial crisis in 1983 but then released his controlling interest following the season after learning that the team was still saddled with significant debt, revived most of the operation as a new franchise (on paper) in order to join the league with a clean slate financially.
+In Oklahoma City, David Fraser, who had stepped in midseason to bail the Slickers out of a financial crisis in 1983 but then released his controlling interest that November after learning that the team was still saddled with significant debt, revived and renamed the operation as a new USL franchise so that they could start out with a clean financial slate.
 Similarly, staff and players from the Carolina Lightnin' were not out of a job for long following owner Bob Benson's decision to shutter the ASL team in February.
 An ownership group led by Felix Sabates hired a number of them when they were granted a Charlotte USL franchise in April.
 Initial excitement for the new league was strong enough that two NASL teams, the Tampa Bay Rowdies and Tulsa Roughnecks, were reportedly willing to consider the USL's overtures about moving over in 1985.
 By late March, Rochester chose to follow the crowd, and the ASL quietly ended operations.